wbcmedia/wbcmedia.github.io/draft.md

 - MUSIC: Newsnight theme tune

 **_Roxy Belmeadows_** : Tonight, on Newsnight, after dramatic scenes at Naff Hall, I'll be speaking to the new Lord Naff.
-We'll be discussing his plans for the future and asking local politician Dr Chris O'Really what it might mean for the local economy.
+We'll be discussing his plans for the future and asking local politician, Dr Chris O'Really, what it might mean for the local economy.
 And given the popularity of the "Rod Stewart Pothole", we'll bring you a special report on a new scheme to open up MORE potholes around the area.
 But first, I'm joined by Gideon Goldgrabber, the new Lord Naff.

 **_Gideon_** : Good evening Roxy, it's a pleasure to be here.